samsquire/ideas2/README.md

 # 7. Human Query Engine

 An inbox of questions to answer and questions upon my answers.
 Like a chat bot that messages you instead of you messaging it.
-Uses random lists of words to ask interesting questions such as "Is <thing> better than <thing>" or "How much money do you have in your bank account?".
+Uses random lists of words to ask interesting questions such as "Is **thingA** better than **thingB**" or "How much money do you have in your bank account?".
 The data collected could be used to implement [life engine](https://github.com/samsquire/ideas#5-life-engine).

 # 8.